project-flexos/asplos22-ae/README.md

 `isolcpu`, see the Linux kernel [documentation](https://www.kernel.org/doc/Documentation/admin-guide/kernel-parameters.txt)).
-If the machine only has 8 cores, the remaining system load (however minimal) might not fit in the remaining core and create noise in experiments, so we recommend a larger core count.
+If the machine only has 8 cores, the remaining system load (however minimal) might not fit in the remaining core and create noise in experiments, so, as mentioned in the previous section, we recommend a larger core count.

 For each experiment, you should declare the cores that you want to use (isolated and non-isolated), either by editing the `NOISOLED_CPUX` and `ISOLED_CPUX` variables in each experiment's `Makefile`, or by exporting these variables in the shell.
+The `Makefile`s should be fairly self-explanatory.
+In the artifact evaluation testbed, we use core 1-4 as non-isolated core, and core 5-7 as isolated cores.

 **Note for the ASPLOS AEC**: the test machine is already set up to fit the default values of this artifact, you do not need to update these variables